 - MacGyver (CBS) is now in its 3rd season, but I still have not seen it.

 - Roseanne (ABC) is mutating into The Conners for S2 following the immediate firing of Roseanne Barr after one Tweet.
 Sara Gilbert, John Goodman and Laurie Metcalf return to Lanford, but the show will be missing its star when it returns.
+Good ratings have continued, and ABC has ordered a S3.

 - Twin Peaks: The Return (Showtime) After 18 episodes, David Lynch appears to be finished with Agent Cooper & Co.
 No more pie for You.
 Some Emmy love might change that, though!

 - Dynasty (The CW) somehow eked out a S2.
 There’s a new Cristal, too.
 Not for me.
+Nicolette Sheridan exits after one season as Alexis.
+The role is to be re-cast.

 - Lost in Space (Netflix) The Jupiter 2 has been renewed for S2.
 Lots of twists and turns to resolve…Deadline’s Review Says This ReBoot Never Takes Off